AzraelSec/Glock/README.md

 Glock is a powerful open-source project developed in Go, designed to assist teams in managing the development of their multi-repository projects.
 It offers a range of handy commands that streamline versioning, stack execution, and other useful operations.
 With Glock, you can bid farewell to those tedious manual tasks and embrace a smoother, more efficient workflow.

+> [!WARNING]
+> Please keep in mind that Glock is still under active development
+> and therefore backward compatibility is not guaranteed and breaking changes are expected.

+> [!NOTE]
+> There is still no documentation on Glock configuration.
+It'll be produced and published as soon as possible.

 ## Key Features

 - **Effortless Versioning:** Glock makes version management a breeze, allowing you to easily handle multiple repositories and their associated versions.
 Say goodbye to versioning conflicts and hello to seamless collaboration.